 Pre-warm your oven to 200º F. Put a paper towel covered china plate or wide shallow bowl/serving dish into the oven to later hold the fried chicken and to help keep the pieces warm after they are served.

-Put the soybean oil into a one to two gallon pot and heat it to 360º F on medium heat while you are preparing the batter.
+Put the soybean oil into a wok or into a two gallon pot and heat it to 360º F on medium heat while you are preparing the batter.
+Check the temperature frequently during heating with an instant read thermometer.
 If necessary you can adjust the heat to high to get to the right temperature when you are ready to start frying, but keep an eye on the temperature so that it does not exceed 360º F. (Note that the oil can be reused multiple times in the future, until it starts to darken.
 It should be poured into a separate sealable container through a sieve after it has cooled.
 Discard everything except the clear oil, and that includes the last part of the oil from the bottom of the pot that has accumulated various kinds of gunk in it from the frying process.)

-Add all the dry ingredients except the cornstarch and cornflakes (if you used cornflakes) together with the egg and beer mixture gradually and mix gently until the batter is smooth.
-Do not mix longer than necessary.
+Add the chilled dry ingredients mixture together with the egg and beer mixture all at once and mix gently.
+It is not necessary or desirable to mix until the batter is smooth.
+Do not mix/whisk for more than about 30 seconds.
 Moisture variations in different flours may create the need to adjust consistency.
 The batter should not be thick and it should not be runny.
 You will know you have the right consistency when a piece of dredged chicken coated with the batter holds a coating thickness of no more than 1/16th of an inch.
 Less is better as the batter will puff up slightly during frying.
-You can adjust the consistency if required with water if it is too thick or with flour if it is too thin.
-The basic idea is that you want the batter to be entirely crisp at the end of the frying and if it is too thick the outside will be crisp but the inside of the batter will be doughy.
+You can adjust the consistency if required with beer if it is too thick or with flour if it is too thin.
+But minimize the amount of mixing time.
+The basic idea is that you want the batter to be entirely crisp at the end of the frying and if it is too thick from gluten formation the outside will be crisp but the inside of the batter will be doughy.

 If you decide to use the crushed cornflakes then put the cornflakes into a one quart Ziploc® freezer bag and crush them gently using a rolling pin.
 Then pour the crushed cornflakes into a wide shallow bowl.

 Dredge each piece of chicken in a bowl of cornstarch, shake off the excess, and dip the chicken piece into the batter using tongs, making sure to coat it completely.
-Extract the coated piece with the tongs, let the excess batter drip off for a few seconds and then roll it lightly on the crushed cornflakes (if you used them) and then immerse the coated chicken piece directly into the heated oil that is at a temperature of 360º F. In other words, you do each piece one at a time adding each piece to the oil until you have about six pieces in the oil.
+Extract the coated piece with the tongs, let the excess batter drip off for a few seconds and then roll it lightly on the crushed cornflakes (if you used them) and then immerse the coated chicken piece directly into the heated oil that is at a temperature of 360º F. In other words, you do each piece one at a time adding each piece to the oil until you have four to six pieces in the oil.
+For example, do four drumsticks or four thighs but do six cut up pieces of breast.
 You will need to clean the tongs after immersing the last piece in a given batch to remove excess batter.
+Adjust the heat to maintain an oil temperature around 350º F.

 Fry each piece for eight to twelve minutes, using the longer frying time for the drumsticks and thighs, turning each piece over a few times, until any given piece is medium gold in color.
 Then extract that piece with tongs and let the hot oil drain from it for a few seconds and then place it on a paper towel.
+Salt the piece immediately while it still has some oil on the surface to hold the salt.
 Place each completed batch into a 200º F warming oven on a plate or in a bowl to maintain a desirable eating temperature while other batches are being fried.
 Note also that time spent in the warm holding oven will assist in being sure the larger pieces of chicken are cooked all the way through.
 Be sure the oil temperature is monitored and adjusted as necessary so that it is at 360º F when each batch is fried.

 Serve the chicken immediately.
 It is delicious!